 The charts on the following page show a comparison of the average residential rate for Adelaide metropolitan councils for 2019-20.
 The average (mean) residential rate for the City of Holdfast Bay in 2019-20 was \$1,529.
-This represented a rate of 0.0024259 cents in the dollar.
+This represented a rate in the dollar of that 0.0024259 cents.
 We were able to deliver the program of services and projects outlined in the 2019-20 Annual Business Plan, with a residential rate that compared favourably to other South Australian council areas.